SSH Tunnel Setup for Hosted Database Systems

 - SSH Port : The port for your SSH server, default is 22

-- SSH Private Key : The field where you will paste in your private key you created in the previous steps
+- SSH Private Key : The field where you will paste in the private key you created in the previous steps

-- Save the connection and the connection test will reveal if the SSH configuration was set up successfully if the connection test is successful.
+- Save the connection by clicking on Save & Test.
+The connection test will reveal if the SSH configuration was set up successfully if the connection test shows that it is successful.

 - Done.
-Continue on with using DLH.io such as creating a Sync Bridge (What is a Sync Bridge (Pipeline)?), etc.
+Once the connection is saved successfully with you SSH configuration, continue on with using DLH.io such as creating a Sync Bridge (What is a Sync Bridge (Pipeline)?), a Target/Destination ( What is a Target Connection?), etc.

 N/A - There are no self-hosted database connectors at this time that do not support SSH.